A strong, clear signal in a world of noise.

 The problem with the whole debate about robots is that, over time and until the birth of true artificial intelligence, robots are merely low-cost human proxies, a means to take cost out of large organisations and maximise the economic benefits internally to fewer and fewer people.

 As more and more money flies offshore, the economic benefits increasingly flock towards offshore investors.
-In the long term, the logical endpoint of this process – if you follow the money – is some companies becoming largely automated entities serving the financial interests of small groups of mega-wealthy individuals in tax havens.
+In the long term, the logical endpoint of this process – if you follow the money – is some companies becoming automated entities serving the financial interests of small groups of investors in tax havens.
 Perhaps this is where the current model of capitalism has been headed all along: an endpoint, rather than an ongoing process of free-market entrepreneurship and trickle-down benefits for all.

 The reality is ‘trickle up’.
-In the UK, the gap between rich and poor has been increasing significantly for several years, with the richest one per cent of the populace now owning more wealth than the ‘bottom’ 57 per cent combined, according to this report.
+In the UK, the gap between rich and poor has been increasing for years, with the richest one per cent of the populace now owning more wealth than the ‘bottom’ 57 per cent combined, according to this report.
 Both The Guardian and Independent described the last Budget as a wholesale transfer of wealth from the poor to the affluent – and much of that wealth is ultimately based offshore.

 According to Reuters, the seven largest investment and corporate banks operating in London paid a combined £21 million in corporation tax in 2014, despite generating UK revenues of $21 billion and profits of £3.6 billion.
 Five of the banks – JP Morgan, Bank of America Merrill Lynch, Deutsche Bank AG, Nomura Holdings, and Morgan Stanley – said that their main UK arms paid no corporation tax at all.